 Vamosi: You just touched upon it but are there things we could have done better looking in hindsight how things played out?

 Rios: I always think that there are things you can do better.
 I don’t really want to turn this into “Hey, this is what researchers should have done,” or “this is what the vendors should have done,” I think we just have to realize that when it comes to software vulnerabilities, vulnerabilities in computer hardware and software, there are a lot of layers at stake.
 If you look at Heartbleed and the amount of industries that it touched, the response that it generated from various industries, we’re talking about banking organizations, we’re talking about organization that are running critical infrastructure that run our power and our water, things like that and so, and they all have different response mechanisms, they all have different capabilities, they all have different processes to do things, and so going back and saying hey, we should have done it this way, we just have to understand that, you know that two researchers basically changed the way the world sees vulnerability management.
 It’s pretty amazing.
 If you are a researcher and you discover the next Heartbleed, you have to understand that what you are doing could potentially touch the entire world.
 The entire world could be reacting to something that you’ve done.
 That you have discovered to a bug you are about to make public.
 And so it is a pretty awesome responsibility, there’s no recipe on how to do it 100 percent correct.
 And trust me, I’ve gone through disclosure many, many times, someone always after the fact will come up to me and say you really screwed this part up or you could have done this part better.
 And I agree with them and look for better ways to do things but it’s a very complex problem.
 It’s not as simple as putting up a webpage and a logo and just throwing it out there.
 I’m sure your organization was involved in a lot of the behind the scenes work that was done in order to make sure that the patch could made as widely as possible at the right time so people could get it, so people could easily update, to dealing with all these corner cases and all that sort of stuff, there’s a lot of work that goes into it.
 So, I actually applauded Google and Codenomicon (now Synopsys) when they went through this process.
-I thought they did it very, very well especially from a bug with the size and reach of Heartbleed so kudos to you guys, definitely.
+I thought they did it very, very well especially from a bug with the size and reach of Heartbleed so kudos to you all, definitely.

 Vamosi: In part two of our conversation, Billy discusses some of the good and the bad around vulnerability disclosures in general.